open-component-model/ocm-website/content/en/mpas/getting_started.md

 `Flux` will detect the changes and apply the project to the cluster.

-This will create in the cluster a `namespace` for the project, a `service account`, and RBAC.
+This will create in the cluster a `namespace` for the project, a `serviceaccount`, and RBAC.
 It will also create a GitHub repository for the project, and configure `Flux` to manage the project's resources.

 3. Add the needed secrets to the namespace